jkutner/jkutner.github.com/_posts/2019-03-28-using-corretto-adopt-graal-zulu-on-heroku.md

 ---
 layout: post
 title:  "Using AdoptOpenJDK, Corretto, Zulu, and Graal on Heroku"
-date:   2019-03-27 09:12:42
+date:   2019-03-27 08:12:42
 ---

-Choosing a Java runtime to install has gotten more... interesting.

-[Simon Ritter of Azul](https://www.azul.com/eliminating-java-update-confusion/) and [Matt Raible of Okta](https://developer.okta.com/blog/2019/01/16/which-java-sdk) have done great write-ups on how to choose the right JDK, and in this post you'll learn how to use a few of those options on Heroku.
+Choosing a Java runtime to install has become... interesting.
+[Simon Ritter of Azul](https://www.azul.com/eliminating-java-update-confusion/) and [Matt Raible of Okta](https://developer.okta.com/blog/2019/01/16/which-java-sdk) have done great write-ups on how to select the right JDK, and in this post you'll learn how to use a few of those options on Heroku.
 We'll cover:

 * Azul Zulu JDK
 * Amazon Corretto JDK
 * AdoptOpenJDK
 * GraalVM

 If you don't care which of these you use, then you're probably best off using the default OpenJDK build provided by Heroku.
-You can do this by following the [Heroku documentation for Java](https://devcenter.heroku.com/articles/java-support) and picking the right major, minor, or update version.
+You can do this by following the [Heroku documentation for Java](https://devcenter.heroku.com/articles/java-support) and picking your desired major, minor, or update version.
 But if you think you want an alternative JDK, you'll probably want to start with Zulu.

 ## Using Zulu